 - Travel expenses – if, for example, you have needed to pay to get to a medical appointment or to meet with your solicitor.

 In order to claim special damages, you will need to present evidence of your financial losses.
-Evidence could include payslips, invoices and bank statements.
+Evidence could include payslips, invoices, and bank statements.
+So long as it proves that the loss was caused by your accident, it is valid evidence.

-With this No Win No Fee arrangement in place, you generally won’t be expected to pay the solicitor working on your case anything upfront to obtain their services.
+With this No Win No Fee arrangement in place, you won’t be expected to pay the solicitor working on your case anything upfront for their services.
 Furthermore, you will not be required to pay them for their work while your claim is progressing or if it ends unsuccessfully.

 If your claim does end successfully, they will take a success fee from the compensation awarded to you.
-The law implements a legal cap for the percentage that this success fee can be.
+The law implements a legal cap on success fees.

 Contact Our Team